rfjakob/earlyoom/README.md

 What does it do
 ---------------
-earlyoom checks the amount of available memory and free swap to to 10 times a second (less often if there is a lot of free memory).
+earlyoom checks the amount of available memory and free swap up to 10 times a second (less often if there is a lot of free memory).
 By default if both are below 10%, it will kill the largest process (highest `oom_score`).
 The percentage value is configurable via command line